42+ Years of Serving Injured Workers in Pennsylvania

-From construction to demolition, from building bridges to paving roads, from toxic exposure to road work hazards – however you were hurt on a construction site, there is a Philadelphia workers’ compensation lawyer who knows how to help you obtain the benefits you need.
+From construction to demolition, from building bridges to paving roads, from toxic exposure to road work hazards – however, you were hurt on a construction site, an experienced workers’ compensation lawyer can help you obtain the benefits you need.

-Larry Pitt & Associates represents workers throughout Pennsylvania, operating in every capacity.
-We are a union-friendly law firm that understand how the rules and regulations governing your collective bargaining could affect how and when you apply for workers’ compensation benefits in Philadelphia.
+Larry Pitt & Associates, P.C. represents workers throughout Pennsylvania, operating in every capacity.
+We are a union-friendly law firm that understands how the rules and regulations governing your collective bargaining could affect how and when you apply for workers’ compensation benefits.
 We will work with you and your union reps to ensure that your claims are thoroughly prepared, and we represent you at administrative hearings when necessary.

 We also represent small employees after they suffered a workplace injury.
 If you contribute to Pennsylvania’s workers’ compensation fund through your taxes, then you are entitled to make a claim.
 Independent contractors and day laborers, however, might not be eligible for workers’ comp, unless they are employed through some kind of agency – but that does not mean you should not have one of our lawyers review your case.
 In some cases, we may be able to file a third-party personal injury lawsuit on your behalf to help you recover compensation for your lost days at work, your medical bills and your pain and suffering.

-Injuries Likely to be Sustained by Philadelphia Construction Workers
+Injuries Likely to be Sustained by Construction Workers

-Because of the nature of the business, Philadelphia construction workers are likely to sustain certain types of injuries more often than others.
-Larry Pitt & Associates helps injured workers who have suffered with:
+Because of the nature of the business, construction workers are likely to sustain certain types of injuries more often than others.
+We help injured workers who have suffered with: